SnootyMonkey/coming-soon/README.md

 Other Frequently Asked Questions
 --------------------------------

-Here are some questions about coming-soon that I get asked all the time (or maybe I just made them all up, you decide).
+Here are some questions about coming-soon that I get asked all the time (or maybe I just made them all up).

 **Q:** Can I host it somewhere other than Heroku?
 **A:** Sure, nothing about coming-soon is Heroku specific.